gaspare-mascolino/knowledge/docs/pages/music.md

 - Release: It is expressed in mms as well and indicated the time where the signal goes below the threshold and in which it'll be released.
 - Hold: needs to increase the compression effect between the threshold and the release.

+Start from an high attack and a release low untill then make the sound musically again.

 **Equalizator**

 The EQ needs to add or remove frequencies, exist 2 kind of EQ: